lambdaclass/concrete/ROADMAP.md

     class per public function.
 Package consumers and agents must be able to ask "what may this dependency read, write, depend on, assume, trust, or prove?" without inspecting private bodies.
+15b.
+Extend content-addressing beyond proof fingerprints for package/evidence
+    artifacts.

+    Concrete already content-addresses proof attachments through
+    `proof_fingerprint`.
+The natural Phase 18/19 extension is structural hashes for obligations, typed-Core fragments, proof bundles, package interface/body evidence, and replay artifacts, so caches and dependency evidence are keyed by content rather than names or paths.
+This supports the incremental verification cache, package evidence reuse, registry-retirement work, and editor/agent fact lookup without trusting mutable labels.

+    The hard part is not hashing; it is deterministic canonical serialization.
+    Before these hashes are authoritative, each artifact kind must define a stable, versioned, pointer-free canonical encoding: no map iteration order, temp paths, generated-name nondeterminism, host-dependent formatting, or schema-ambiguous fields.
+Borrow the Zig InternPool lesson here: artifacts that need stable identity must serialize from explicit IDs and normalized structure, not from incidental in-memory shape.

+    Done when at least obligations, typed-Core fragments, proof bundles, and package evidence artifacts have versioned canonical encoders; identical semantic content hashes identically across repeated runs; a deliberately nondeterministic encoder is caught by a gate; and package/proof cache keys use these content hashes instead of source paths or human names.
 16. Add the Phase 18 validation artifact: a multi-package workspace project with dependency resolution, lockfile, package-aware tests, interface/body artifact split, dependency trust policy, assumption inheritance, authority